Undefeated (2003 film)

-Undefeated is a 2003 HBO television film directed by John Leguizamo and starring John Leguizamo.
+Undefeated is a 2003 HBO television film starring and directed by John Leguizamo.

 Storyline

 This film follows a boxer who climbs the ranks as a featherweight fighter who has never lost a match.
 The story starts in Queens, New York with Leguizamo training and then fighting in a Golden Gloves boxing match.
 When his brother who owned a convenience store dies, he is faced with the decision of never boxing again.
 He soon turns pro and goes to win the championship bout.
 Quickly the champ struggles with success, entourage, and relationships with his girlfriend as well as his manager.